The Fading Audio tutorial is a hands-on exploration of the topics discussed in this section.

 The word “fade” can often be taken to mean one thing or another, but in QLab “fade” simply means “change a value over time.”

-Fade cues require a cue target, have a duration, and must adjust at least one level or parameter of their cue target in order to be considered functional.
+Fade cues require a cue target or a patch target, have a duration, and must adjust at least one level or parameter of their cue target in order to be considered functional.

 The tabs shown in the inspector when a Fade cue is selected vary based on the Fade cue’s target.

-The Basics tab is always visible and has a small but important difference from how the Basics tab usually appears.
+The Basics tab is always visible, but has a small but important difference from how the Basics tab usually appears.

 Because Fade cues can target both cues and patches, a pop-up menu appears next to the Target field to switch between cue targeting and patch targeting.
 When Patch is selected from this menu, a second pop-up menu appears which allows you to select the patch that you want to fade.